Panel: Janet Duke, Jessica Soukup, Jo Ivester, Rev. Karen Thompson, Shailagh Clarke

 National Parents Coming Out Day

-October 12 is a new designation called National Parents Coming Out Day.
+October 12 is National Parents Coming Out Day.
 Held the day after National Coming Out Day on October 11, it’s a day when parents can show support for their LGBTQ child.
 Find out more on our National Parents Coming Out Day overview page.

 We offer these as potential key lines or ideas to build around.
 We hope one of these approaches resonates for you and your readers/followers.